Journey Essentials

 Licensed under CC-CC0 1.0

-This claim paralleled biblically attested events of Deuteronomy and the Book of Joshua.
-Unsurprisingly, the announcement spawned a worldwide stir.
+This claim paralleled events attested in Deuteronomy and the Book of Joshua.
+The amazing announcement spawned a worldwide stir.

 The-Torah-or-Pentateuch